 The agency theory (Jensen & Meckling, 1976; Ross, 1973) advocates that larger board size is beneficial to a firm.
 This is because more members on the board is equal to a large group of people working in the interests of shareholders such that there will be better supervision and monitoring, and this eventually improve firm's performance (Kalsie & Shrivastav 2016; Garcia-Ramos & Diaz Diaz, 2020).
 Similarly, the resource dependence theory advocates that larger board will bring a plethora of skills and knowledge to the company such that firms with larger board size have an abundance of resource availability which helps to improve firm performance (Nicholson & Kiel, 2007).
 However, the stewardship theory postulates that managers are reliable and thus are benevolent stewards who use resources delegated to them efficiently (Donaldson and Davis, 1991, 1994; Donaldson, 1990).
-This theory advocates a negative relationship between board size and firm performance.
+This theory advocates a negative relationship between board size and firm performance as fewer directors are needed to supervise managers.
+Empirical studies have documented mixed evidences on the link between board size and firm performance.
 Dalton et al. (1999) and Kalsie and Shrivastav (2016) documented a positive link between board size and firm performance.
 However Lipton and Lorsch (1992), Jensen (1993), Garcia-Ramos and Garcia-Olalla (2011) and Garcia-Ramos et al. (2017) argued that overextended boards curb the proper functioning of the board which results in poor firm performance.